Maria Ohisalo

 Maria Karoliina Ohisalo (born 8 March 1985) is a Finnish politician and researcher who served as Minister of the Interior between 2019 and 2021.
-The leader of the Green League, she has been a Member of Parliament since 2019.
+The former chairman of the Green League, she has been a Member of Parliament since 2019.

-Ohisalo served as the Green League's interim leader after Touko Aalto stepped down in September 2018.
-She was the only candidate in the Green League leadership election which was held in June 2019.
+Ohisalo served as the Green League's interim chairman after Touko Aalto stepped down in September 2018.
+She was the only candidate in the Green League leadership election that was held in June 2019.
 She co-chaired the Union of Green Youth and Students from 2013 to 2014 and has been a member of the Helsinki City Council since 2017 and an MP since 2019.

 Early life and studies

 Ohisalo was born in 1985 in Vesala in eastern Helsinki.
-She lived her childhood in poverty in the suburbs of Helsinki as her parents were often unemployed, and she spent one year in a shelter.
+She lived her childhood in poverty in the suburbs of Helsinki, as her parents were often unemployed, and she spent one year in a shelter.
 Her father's alcohol problem led to the separation of her parents.
-Her mother however continued her studies and worked in the evenings and on weekends.
-Maria was active in football and athletics already at a young age.
+Her mother, however, continued her studies and worked in the evenings and on weekends.
+Ohisalo was already active in football and athletics at a young age.

 Ohisalo graduated from the Mäkelänrinne Sports High School in 2004 and received a master's degree in social science from the University of Helsinki in 2011.

 In 2017, Ohisalo defended her doctorate in sociology at the University of Eastern Finland's Department of Social Sciences.
 For her doctoral work, she studied food aid and long-term homelessness at the Socca Social Expertise Center in the Helsinki Metropolitan Area, under the auspices of the Helsinki City Social and Health Agency.
 During her studies from 2014 to 2017, Ohisalo was a member of the Federation of Higher Education Students in Social Sciences.

 She worked as a researcher at the Y Foundation.